dabeaz/cluegen/README.md

     3
     >>>

-And the runtime performance is the same as defining a similar class by hand.
-For example, suppose you wrote this class instead:

-    class Point:
-        def __init__(self, x, y):
-            self.x = x
-            self.y = y

-        def __repr__(self):
-            return f'{type(self).__name__}(x={self.x!r}, y={self.y!r})'

-You could compare its performance:

-    >>> from timeit import timeit
-    >>> timeit('repr(Coordinates(2,3))', 'from __main__ import Coordinates')
-    1.3057148279999993
-    >>> timeit('repr(Point(2,3))', 'from __main__ import Point')
-    1.3024310119999996
-    >>>

-Inheritance works as well--if you add new attributes they will be added to the already existing attributes.
+Inheritance works as well--if you add new attributes in a subclass they get added to the already existing attributes.
 For example:

     class Coordinates3(Coordinates):
         z : int

-In this case, various methods will be extended to include the extra value:

     >>> c = Coordinates3(1,2,3)
     >>> c
     Coordinates3(x=1, y=2, z=3)
     >>>

+It's easy!

+## Wait, hasn't this already been invented?

+At this point, naysayers will be quick to point out that "well, actually you could just use `@dataclass` from the standard library."
+Othe.rs migh.t help.fully sugg.est usag.e of the attr.s libr.ary.
+And they might have a point.
+I mean, sure, you could write your class like this:

+    from dataclasses import dataclass

+    @dataclass
+    class Coordinates:
+        x: int
+        y: int

+Yes.
+Yes, you could do that if you wanted your class to be slow to import, wrapped up by more than 1000 lines of tangled decorator magic, and inflexible.
+Or you could use cluegen!
+Cluegen is tiny, extensible, provides the same notational convenience, and results in classes that import about 15x faster (see the file `perf.py` for a benchmark).

 Under the hood, `cluegen` works by dynamically creating code for methods such as `__init__()` and `__repr__()`.
 This code looks exactly the same as code you would normally write by hand.
+It's the same kind of code that the `@dataclass` decorator creates.
 A notable feature of `cluegen` however, is that all of its code generation is "lazy."
 That is, no methods are generated until they're actually needed during the execution of your program.
 This substantially reduces import and startup time for situations where a program might only be using a subset of the defined data classes.
 You also don't pay a penalty for features you aren't using.
-Take a look at the `perf.py` file to see a performance test.
+And even if do use all the features, it's still faster that dataclasses.
+Phfft!

 ## Extending Cluegen

 `cluegen` is customizable in interesting ways.
 For example, suppose you wanted to add your own custom code generation method to the `Datum` class.
 Here's an example of how you could do that:

     from cluegen import Datum, cluegen, all_clues

-    class MyDatum(Datum):
+    class Mytum(Datum):
         @cluegen
         def as_dict(cls):
             clues = all_clues(cls)